Census Frequently Asked Questions

 The census is conducted annually anywhere between April 1 and June 30.

 Conducting a census gives the City an official door-to-door count of the number of people living in Spruce Grove.
-Many provincial and federal grants are awarded based on the data that is collected through a census.
 Census data is also used to make informed decisions about future growth and delivery of services such as transit, recreational facilities and emergency response.
 School boards, businesses and other interested parties may also use the statistical data for planning purposes.

 All responses are kept strictly confidential and the information obtained will only be used to form statistical data.
 No information specific to any individual resident will be released.
 The information collected will be treated in accordance to Section 33 (c) of the Freedom of Information and Protection of Privacy Act, R.S.A.
 2000.

-The questions asked through the census include the number of residents in each home, their age and gender, where they work and the type of dwelling.
+The questions asked through the census include the dwelling type, number of residents in the home, their age, gender, birth year, where they work, education, and race/ethnicity.

 Responding online gives you the flexibility to provide your census information at your convenience.
-Once you complete your census online, your household will immediately be counted and you will not receive a follow up visit from a City enumerator.
+Once you complete your census online, your household will immediately be counted and you will not receive a follow up visit from a City Census Enumerator.

 The Spruce Grove Public Library, located at 35 – Fifth Ave., and the Border Paving Athletic Centre, located at 9 Tri Leisure Way, both have computers with Internet access available to complete your census.

-You can provide your information directly to a City enumerator when they start going door-to-door.
+You can provide your information directly to a City Census Enumerator when they start going door-to-door.

 In some cases, your mailing address may not be the same as your municipal address, which is what the City uses to collect census information.
 For example, if you receive your mail through a post office box, your census card will reflect your street address.
-If you have any questions regarding your address, please call 780-962-2611 ext.
-254 or send email.
+If you have any questions regarding your address, please call 780-962-7634 ext.
+227 or send an email.

-If you lose your PIN during the census period, please call 780-962-2611 ext.
-254 or send email and we will be able to provide you with your PIN.
+If you lose your PIN during the census period, please call 780-962-7634 ext.
+227 or send an email and we will be able to provide you with your PIN.

 Each household has been assigned a unique PIN to ensure your information is kept secure.
 As well, all the information you provide online is encrypted to provide additional security.